kuscholar/diamondLife_Gear/README.md

-# Shopping Cart Coding Challenge by diamondLife
+# Shopping Cart Coding Challenge from diamondLife
 This is a full-stack application for the coding challenge from diamondLife.
 The application is built on Yii2 frameworks.

 ## SETUP: